 - Important items such as medication, eye glasses, contacts, credit card and/or sufficient money in travelers checks or USD$, and bilingual dictionary.

-Contact information for the Trine University International Community Coordinator:
+Contact information for the Office of International Community Services:

 1 University Ave

 Office hours: Monday - Friday, 8:00 am - 5:00 pm

 - Bring heavy coat, and warm clothing.
 You can also buy clothes while you are here.

 - Consider bringing recipes of native foods, small souvenirs from your home country, cultural clothing, music, and photos from home.

 - Bring a laptop, if you have one (you may buy one here if necessary).